anupam-aggarwal/LetterDataLabel/README.md

 # Usage
 ---> place image to be segmented in page folder with name "image.jpg" and delete any images in letters folder and files in database folder if they contains any.

----> use python FinalSegment.py to create BW.npy and COL.npy

 ---> python UI.py

 ---> go to web browser and type 127.0.0.1:5000/words/process and label the images